Tyagdit/hugo-theme-console/README.md

 - Dark theme
 - The terminal prompt header looks better
-- Can add an optional "command" at the end of the prompt and customize the beginning
+- Can add an optional "command" at the end of the prompt (using front matter) and customize the beginning
 - Changed the 404 page
 - Removed the zoom in animation